-- The group will review each participants photography projects and contributions. - Each participant will share their experience of the workshop with the group, while we share a meal. - During this time participants will also prepare to present their work at their annual Christmas concert
+- The group will review each participant's photography projects and contributions. - Each participant will share their experience of the workshop with the group. - During this time participants will also prepare to present their work at their annual Christmas concert

-PART B - Photo Shoot with Professional Photographer (45 minutes)
+PART B - Photo Shoot with Professional Photographer (1 hour)